lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 ## Observer

+- Allows hooking inside of a component without knowing none of its logic, nor needing to modify its code.
+Just the name / type of the event it produces is enough.
-- Simple and strong but introduces coupling when the observers need to register directly on the observable
+- Simple and strong but introduces coupling when the observers need to register directly on the observable.
+On events it is the observable that execute the observer methods, it can impact performance.

-## Decorator
+## Pub / Sub

+- Evolution of the observer : the observer is a consumer and the observable does not know about its consumers.
+Deals well with asynchronous code.
+Message passing is decoupled from the sender code.

+- Scales well.

+- Message queuing is a special case of pub/sub[^1]

+- Not so easy to grasp at first side as the public / subscribe are done in different places.

-##
+## Reactive programming[^2]

+- Another way to handle asynchronous (or sync) events and queries is to reason with streams
+- Reduces coupling and greatly reduces state
+- Reduces boilerplate code to handle loops and logic on iterables
+- Push based (more natural when reacting to events)

 ## Client - Service communication via schema